 The knee, for example, is a surprisingly complex joint that is the source of much.
 More damage to the knee gets done than one might think — and this complicated system of bone, cartilage, tendons and ligaments is crucial to getting around.
 Almost 15 million Americans see a doctor for knee pain annually.
 18% of men ages 60 and above are revealed in recent studies to suffer knee joint pain, but this is far from a seniors-only malady — some 15% to 20% of men of all ages are sufferers of knee joint pain.
 Women have it as a slightly more common ailment, with some 20% of women suffering from it.
 And yes, that number likely includes people who are genetically predisposed to it as well as people who might acquire a problem with that very often-used joint through use — or improper treatment during, say, exercise.
 That’s why it’s essential to know which exercises to avoid when dealing with knee pain.

 What Exercises are NOT Good for You?

-Here are some exercises that should be avoided in order to keep your knees healthy.
+Here are some knee pain exercises to avoid in order to keep your knees healthy and free of pain.
 If you do them currently, they might be doing you more harm than good.
 They can easily be replaced with other exercises.

 - Partial or half squats – These ostensibly target the muscles in your thigh and rear, but if done improperly you’ll end up putting too much weight on your knees.
 Ankles are also susceptible to damage.